FriendlyScore/FriendlyScore-Connect-Api-Wrapper-Android-Example/README.md

     Your server must use `client_id` and `client_secret` to authorize itself with the FriendlyScore Servers.

-    The successful completion of authorization request will provide you with access_token.
+    The successful completion of authorization request will provide you with `access_token`.

-    This access_token is required to generate a userToken to make user related requests.
+    This access_token is required to generate a `userToken` to make user related requests.

     Your app must ask your server for the `access_token`